90% of Americans Are Undereating—And Here’s the Metabolic Fix

 Before we go further, here’s a quick scan-and-go checklist to see if you might be one of the 90%:

-If even a few of these sound familiar, your metabolism may be downregulated—and reverse dieting could be the fix.
+If even a few of these sound familiar, your metabolism may be downregulated—and eating to energy availibility could be the fix.

 What most people don’t realize is that under-eating is one of the most pervasive and damaging health habits in modern society.
 It’s not just fatigue or a missing period—chronic low energy availability is behind the explosion in autoimmune diseases, insulin resistance, gut issues, infertility, insomnia, anxiety, and even facial changes like puffiness, skin sagging, and premature aging.
 When your body lacks fuel, it prioritizes survival over function: it shuts down digestion, slows thyroid output, impairs detoxification, and weakens immune defense.
 This creates the perfect storm for fungal and bacterial infections, food intolerances, hormonal imbalance, poor motility, and systemic inflammation.
 It also reduces stomach acid, bile flow, and enzyme output—leading to SIBO, fungal overgrowth, histamine reactions, and poor absorption of nutrients.